Celestini-ADAS/python-V2V-and-localisation-app/README.md

 - Using virtual "rotation vector" sensor.

 Best results show Madgwick filter and ROTATION_VECTOR sensor, but Madgwick filter should be used when we know sensor frequency.
 Android doesn't provide such information.
 We can set minimum frequency, but it could be much higher then specified.
 Also we need to provide gain coefficient for each device.
 So best solution here is to use virtual ROTATION_VECTOR sensor.
 You can get more details from current project's wiki.

-## Issues

-Feel free to send pull requests.
-Also feel free to create issues.

 ## License